fluid-project/infusion-docs/src/documents/RemoteModelAPI.md

             <td>
                 Provides the buffered mapping of the portions of the components's model to the remote data that should be kept in sync.
-An implementor must setup the <a href="ModelRelay.md">model relay(s)</a> between the component's model data and what is contained in the <code>local</code> path.
+An implementor must setup the <a href="ModelRelay.md">model relay(s)</a> between the provider of the model data and this component's <code>local</code> path.
             </td>
             <td><code>{}</code></td>
         </tr>